VET in schools - frequently asked questions

-VETiS qualifications on the Queensland Training Subsidies List are only at the certificate I and II level.
+VETiS qualifications on the Priority Skills List are only at the certificate I and II level.
 This is in recognition that the best pathway to employment for school students completing certificate III level qualifications is by participating in a SAT.

 The VET investment budget will fund certificate III level qualifications for VETiS in certain circumstances.
 Industry bodies or local employers can submit an